-The geographical bounds of the Synod stretch from the Gaspésie in the east (Leggatt's Point) along the St. Lawrence Seaway to Lansdowne in the west, and north up the Ottawa Valley to Point Alexander, just past Petawawa.
+The geographical bounds of the Synod stretch from the Gaspésie in the east (Leggatt's Point) along the St. Lawrence Seaway to Lansdowne in the southwest, and north up the Ottawa Valley to Point Alexander, just past Petawawa.

 The Synod normally meets once a year, usually in October, to do its business and meet for fellowship.
 Every third year the synod meets as a conference.
 The synod has a small committee system and a "Synod Council" to manage

 its business between synods and bring the appropriate business to the synod when it meets.
 The synod currently meets as a "commissioned court" with each presbytery sending representatives to the once-a-year meeting.
 One minister

 commissioner and one elder commissioner for every four ministers in each presbytery.

 The Presbyterian Church in Canada is governed by a system of church courts.
 Most of the important decisions that affect the church are made as women and men prayerfully meet to

 discern the mind of Christ.
 From lower to higher, these are the four courts:

 - Congregation - the Session: Sessions are made up of elders and ministers.
 Elders are women and men who have been elected by the local congregation and ordained.
 The session provides for the overall ministry of the

 congregation, including pastoral care, worship, Christian education, stewardship, and mission.